oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_digest_errors.html.markdown

 The following attributes are exported:

 * `items` - The unique set of errors for a given digest.
-	* `error` - The MySQL error, warning or note raised when a query is run, if any.
+	* `error` - The MySQL error, warning, or note raised when a query is run, if any.
+MySQL support within Oracle Cloud Infrastructure Database Management service has been deprecated as of January 29, 2026.
-		* `code` - The MySQL code of the raised error, warning or note.
+		* `code` - The MySQL code of the raised error, warning, or note.
 		* `level` - The level of severity of the MySQL message.
-		* `message_text` - The MySQL message text of the raised error, warning or note.
+		* `message_text` - The MySQL message text of the raised error, warning, or note.
 	* `occurrence_count` - The number of times a MySQL error is encountered.